kajjohns/kajjohns.github.io/people.md

 title: "People"
 ---

 Currently, our lab has three active PhD students and two former students who are working as research associates.
-We are maybe interested in hearing from potential students.
-We also have some undergraduate researchers who work with us and need to be added into this page.
+We also have an undergraduate researcher. *** We are always interested in hearing from potential students! ***

 # Current Members